tektoncd/cli/docs/cmd/tkn_completion.md

 Zsh:

-# If shell completion is not already enabled in your environment you will need
+$ source <(tkn completion zsh)

-# to enable it.
-You can execute the following once:
+# To load completions for every sessions, you can execute the following once:

 $ echo "autoload -U compinit; compinit" >> ~/.zshrc

-# To load completions for each session, execute once:
+# and add the completion to your fpath (may differ from the first one in the fpath array)
 $ tkn completion zsh > "${fpath[1]}/_tkn"

 # You will need to start a new shell for this setup to take effect.